-If hopping from one lender’s website to another to compare offers isn’t your thing, Credible can help.
-Credible’s platform allows you to compare quotes from multiple lenders in as little as two minutes, without making a dent on your credit score.
+If hopping from one lender’s website to another to compare loan offers isn’t your thing, Credible can help.
+Credible’s lending platform lets you compare quotes from multiple lenders in as little as two minutes — without making a dent on your credit score.

 What made us pick Credible as our top choice to compare personal loan rates is that the company features an excellent network of lenders, like SoFi, LightStream, Upstart, and others, and is transparent about how it makes money, so you know what to expect when you use its services.

-Another thing that made Credible stand out from other comparison websites is their best rate guarantee.
-If you find a better rate and close on a personal loan with a competing website within 8 days of applying at Credible, the company will give you $200.
+Another thing that made Credible stand out from other comparison websites is its best rate guarantee.
+If you find and close a better personal loan interest rate with a competing website within eight days of applying at Credible, the company will give you $200.

-**Credit scores valid as of June 2020.
+**Credit scores are valid as of December 2020.
 These scores are subject to the lenders’ policies and market conditions and can change at any time.
 For more details, visit the websites of each of the lenders.

 Credible and COVID-19

 As a marketplace, Credible doesn’t issue its own loans.
 However, you can check with your specific lender to find out whether you may qualify for any forbearance or deferment plans.

 |Available terms||24 to 84 months|

 You’d need a good credit score to qualify, but there’s a lot to like about SoFi.
 Unlike many other lenders, SoFi considers alternative credit data while still offering competitive interest rates.